 Spring Residency petitioning opens December 12th, 2022.

-Petitions for fall are accepted beginning August 1st.
-All residency petition documents should be submitted together as one packet.
-Beginning 8/1/22, you can submit the petition and supporting documents in-person at Mesa Vista One-Stop.
+Petitions for Spring are accepted beginning December 12th All residency petition documents should be submitted together as one packet.
+The petition and supporting documents must be presented in-person at Mesa Vista One-Stop.
 Incomplete petitions are not reviewed.